 The solution is either a whole lot of time or a premium spam-busting plugin.

 One of the biggest questions you need to consider is your business really interested in managing technology.
 Do you really need to understand and manage the complexities of hosting, security, and upgrades?
 Is there a better way?
 Can the platform be a commodity that is managed for you that then allows you to engage in higher value activities that actually drive revenue, reduce costs or increase market share?
 Not to mention the complexity of managing multiple sites.

-But, WordPress Is Free?
+But, WordPress is free?

 WordPress is indeed free.
 But Hosting WordPress isn’t free, and neither is maintaining it.